 Hands-on activities to support children’s understanding of cause and effect.

 Teachers know cause and effect is not always the easiest concept to teach.
-Click through to find some fun and practical ways to teach cause and effect.
+Scroll down to explore some fun and practical activities to teach cause and effect.

 Do you have to teach cause and effect and don’t know where to start?
 Relax, I have searched the web to dig out great, hands-on cause and effect activities from some talented teachers.

 We teach the concept of cause and effect every time we show the connection between events, for example, telling children if they do ‘this’ then they can do ‘that’.
 Providing children with the opportunities to be part of hands-on activities supports their understanding of how one action influences another as well as their comprehension, mathematical and science skills.

 As it is not the easiest concept to get across to children, I have scoured the Internet for some great, hands-on cause amd effect activities.
 Some also link to external websites with additional resources.

 What is Cause and Effect?